 Did you know?

-The works of Antoni Gaudí, including Parque Güell, Palacio Güell and Casa Mila in Barcelona, have been inscribed as a UNESCO World Heritage Site?
+The works of Antoni Gaudí, including Parque Güell, Palacio Güell and Casa Mila in Barcelona, have been inscribed as a UNESCO World Heritage Site.
+While none of them remotely qualify as Barcelona off the beaten path, they are each world class and deserve to be seen!

-Move on to the second part of this 3 days in Barcelona itinerary by heading to the coast and the old industrial neighbourhoods of Poblenou.
+Move on to the second part of this 3 days in Barcelona off the beaten path itinerary by heading to the coast and the old industrial neighbourhoods of Poblenou.

 The one in Poblenou is a favourite of local Carlos, and while most people come here from La Diagonal, he prefers approaching the other way, up from Bogatell beach.